lukz0/pmr/Robot_Sim_Api/README.md

 You will need to create an isolated environment.
 * Start pyCharm and navigate to  "Settings"
 * Click on Project Interpreter
+* Click then on Add, to add a new environment
-* Click then on Add
+* Click then on Ok
 * Install the required models, open terminal in Pycharm terminal and run the command `` pip install -r requirements.txt